unixorn/awesome-zsh-plugins/README.md

 * [A Beautifully Productive Terminal Experience](https://mikebuss.com/2014/02/02/a-beautiful-productive-terminal-experience/) - Tutorial using a combination of [iTerm 2](https://www.iterm2.com/#/section/home), [ZSH](https://en.wikipedia.org/wiki/Z_shell), [Prezto](https://github.com/sorin-ionescu/prezto), [Tmux](https://tmux.github.io), and [Tmuxinator](https://github.com/tmuxinator/tmuxinator) to make for an extremely productive developer workflow.
 * [Arch Linux's ZSH introduction](https://wiki.archlinux.org/index.php/zsh) -  Not actually Arch or Linux-specific.
+* [How To Make an Awesome Custom Shell with ZSH](https://linuxstans.com/how-to-make-an-awesome-custom-shell-with-zsh/) - A beginner-friendly tutorial on how to install and configure a ZSH shell.
 * [commandlinepoweruser.com](https://commandlinepoweruser.com/) - Wes Bos' videos introducing ZSH and oh-my-zsh.
 * [Outrageously Useful Tips To Master Your Z Shell](http://reasoniamhere.com/2014/01/11/outrageously-useful-tips-to-master-your-z-shell/) covers some of the features that ZSH has that Bash doesn't, and using oh-my-zsh.
 * [rs-example](https://github.com/al-jshen/zshplug-rs-example) - An example plugin showing how a Rust program can listen to and process commands from ZSH.